Dakshineswar Kali Temple

-Dakshineswar Kali Temple or Dakshineswar Kalibari is a Hindu navaratna style temple in Dakshineswar, Kolkata, West Bengal, India, on the eastern bank of the Hooghly River.
+Dakshineswar Kali Temple is a Hindu navaratna style temple in Dakshineswar, Kolkata, West Bengal, India, on the eastern bank of the Hooghly River.
 The presiding deity of the temple is Bhavatarini (Kali), a form of Mahadevi or Parashakti Adya Kali, otherwise known as Adishakti Kalika.
 The temple was built in 1855 by Rani Rashmoni, a zamindar (feudal lord), and a devotee of Kali.
-The temple is associated with avatar Sri Ramakrishna and Sarada Devi, his wife and devotee mystic, both of 19th century Bengal.
+The temple is associated with Ramakrishna and Sarada Devi, his wife and devotee mystic, both of 19th century Bengal.

-The main temple was inspired by Radhakanta temple in Tollygunge, built by Babu Ramnath Mondal of the Bawali Raj family.
+The main temple was inspired by Radhakanta temple in Tollygunge, built by Ramnath Mondal of the Bawali Raj family.
 The temple compound, apart from the nine-spired main temple, contains a large courtyard surrounding the temple, with rooms along the boundary walls.
 Along the riverfront, there are twelve shrines dedicated to Shiva, Kali's consort, a temple to Radha–Krishna, a bathing ghat at the river, and a shrine dedicated to Rani Rashmoni.
-The 'Nahabat', or "music tower," northeast and beyond the last of the Shiva temples, is where Maa Sarada spent a considerable part of her life.
-Sri Ramakrishna's room is in the northwest corner of the courtyard, with a semicircular verandah facing the river.
+The 'Nahabat', or "music tower," northeast and beyond the last of the Shiva temples, is where Sarada spent a considerable part of her life.
+Ramakrishna's room is in the northwest corner of the courtyard, with a semicircular verandah facing the river.